oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

    (which uses "weblogic" GA images with version 12.2.1.4), then pull `container-registry.oracle.com/middleware/weblogic:12.2.1.4`).

-1. Use docker to display an inventory of your local image cache:
+1. Use Docker to display an inventory of your local image cache:

    ```shell
    $ docker images
    ```

-1. If desired, you can [inspect](inspect-images) the content of the image.
+1. If desired, you can [inspect](#inspect-images) the content of the image.

 __Notes:__
 - If you are using a multi-node Kubernetes cluster,